lsst-sqre/phalanx/docs/applications/mobu/configuring.rst

 * If the monkey user will need additional scopes, they must be specified.
   Here, the required scope is ``exec:notebook``, which allows spawning Notebooks.
-  More scopes would be needed if the monkey were running notebooks that interacted with other services.
+  More scopes would be needed if the monkey were running notebooks that interacted with other applications.

 * The ``business`` key specifies the type of test to perform.
   Here, ``JupyterPythonLoop`` just runs a small bit of Python through the Jupyter lab API after spawning a lab pod.